Social Work as a Calling: Turn Your Compassion Into a Career

 Preparing for Success

-High school students aspiring to study social work in college can prepare by engaging in various activities that will help build a strong foundation for their future studies.
-It’s essential to excel in relevant subjects like psychology, sociology, and human development, which provide a necessary theoretical background.
+High school students who aspire to study social work in college can prepare by engaging in various activities that will help build a strong foundation for their future studies.
+They must excel in relevant subjects like psychology, sociology, and human development, which provide a necessary theoretical background.

 In addition, volunteering at community centers, homeless shelters, or other social service organizations is an excellent way to get practical experience and a first-hand look at the challenges those in need face.
 Joining clubs or organizations focusing on social issues, human rights, or community service can also be beneficial.

-It also helps to develop strong communication and active listening skills, and cultivate empathy and a nonjudgmental attitude, which are crucial for becoming a successful social worker.
+It also helps to develop strong communication and active listening skills, empathy, and a non-judgmental attitude, which are crucial for becoming a successful social worker.

 Consider HBCUs to Pursue a Career in Social Work